 Sometimes, people mistakenly believe that “sex ed” refers only to sexual behavior (e.g., sexual intercourse) and not the full array of topics that comprise sexuality.
 These include information and concerns about abstinence, body image, contraception, gender, human growth and development, human reproduction, pregnancy, relationships, safer sex (prevention of sexually transmitted infections), sexual attitudes and values, sexual anatomy and physiology, sexual behavior, sexual health, sexual orientation, and sexual pleasure.

-Comprehensive, medically accurate sexuality education covers the wide array of topics that affect sexuality and sexual health.
+Comprehensive sex education covers the wide array of topics that affect sexuality and sexual health.
 It is grounded in evidence-based, peer-reviewed science.
 Its goal is to promote health and well-being in a way that is developmentally appropriate.
 It includes information and communication skills building as well as values exploration.
-Ideally, sex ed in school is an integrated education process that builds upon itself year after year, is initiated in kindergarten, and is provided through grade 12.
+Ideally, sex education in school is an integrated process that builds upon itself year after year, is initiated in kindergarten, and is provided through grade 12.

 What Are Abstinence-Only Programs and Why Don’t They Work?